zhangjingpu/vrone/README.md

 * Added support for Google Nexus 5, LG G3, Samsung Galaxy S4, Samsung Galaxy S6
 * Added Immersive Mode to hide soft buttons for Google Nexus 5 and LG G3 (Thanks to Rakshith Anand)
-* Added SimpleMenu.prefab for easy menu integration
+* Added MenuWithHotspot.prefab for easy menu integration
 * Added new LUTs
 * Added possibility to disable distortion in order to get additional FPS
 * Added image shift with device specific values, if distortion is disabled.
 This ensures that the center of left/right images are fitting the ZEISS VR ONE optics.